Civil Engineering Industrial Advisory Board

 Biography

-Colin moved into highways 10 years ago managing delivery of large port access infrastructure schemes, notable local authority bypasses schemes such as A142 Ely Southern Bypass, and national major projects.
+Colin moved into highways 14 years ago managing delivery of large port access infrastructure schemes, notable local authority bypasses schemes such as A142 Ely Southern Bypass, and national major projects such as the A417 Missing Link.

-Colin is a chartered civil engineer, member and reviewer for the Institution of Civil Engineers, member of the Chartered Institute for Highways and Transportation and has been a member of the University of Surrey Civil Engineering Industrial Advisory Board since 2019.
+Colin is a Chartered Civil Engineer, member and reviewer for the Institution of Civil Engineers, Fellow of the Chartered Institute for Highways and Transportation and has been a member of the University of Surrey Civil Engineering Industrial Advisory Board since 2019.

 Irosha Gunatunga